 Before doing anything, you need to start by determining what you want your offer to be.
 There are two factors to consider when looking at this: what a fair price for these services might be and what you can actually afford to pay.

-We’ve said it before and we’ll say it again – the hospital chargemaster rate (or the rack rate that you’re getting charged for your medical procedures) is a scam that has absolutely no bearing on reality.
+We’ve said it before and we’ll say it again – the hospital chargemaster rate (or the rack rate that you’re getting charged for your medical procedures) has absolutely no bearing on reality.
 The average chargemaster rate is over 4x the hospitals costs, and we regularly see chargemaster rates 10x or even 20x a hospital’s costs.

 At Resolve, we’ve built an algorithm to run a ‘Fair Price Analysis’ to determine what a hospital bill should be.
 Our algorithm takes into account what it cost the hospital, what insurance pays on average, and what medicare pays on average.
 However, you can do detective work at home to come up with your own price.
 The first step is to get the itemized bill – a bill that lists each procedure individually.
 Then take that bill and use healthcarebluebook.com to look up what the ‘market rate’ for those procedures are.